 You can find out more about child benefit from HMRC on GOV.UK.
-The HMRC helpline is 0300 200 3100.
+The HMRC helpline is 0300 200 3100 (text relay 18001 0300 200 3100).

 Guardian's allowance

 Guardian's allowance is a tax-free payment, paid in addition to child benefit, for people who are bringing up children whose parents have died.
 In certain circumstances you may qualify for guardian's allowance where only one parent has died.
 You can find out more about guardian's allowance on GOV.UK.